-Goodwill and Other Intangible Assets FASB ASC 350, "Intangibles-Goodwill and Others" addresses financial accounting and reporting for acquired goodwill and other intangible assets.
+Goodwill and Other Intangible Assets Goodwill and Other Intangible Assets FASB ASC 350, "Intangibles-Goodwill and Others" addresses financial accounting and reporting for acquired goodwill and other intangible assets.
 Among other things, FASB ASC 350 requires that goodwill and intangible assets with indefinite useful lives no longer be amortized, but rather tested annually for impairment or more frequently if events or circumstances indicate that there may be impairment.
-The goodwill impairment test consists of a comparison of the fair value of our reporting units with their carrying amount.
+Goodwill is also subject to an annual impairment test, or more frequently, if indicators of potential impairment arise.
+ASU 2011-08 intends to simplify goodwill impairment testing by permitting an assessment of qualitative factors to determine when events and circumstances lead to the conclusion that is necessary to perform the two-step goodwill impairment test current required under ASC 350.
+The two-step goodwill impairment test consists of a comparison of the fair value of our reporting units with their carrying amount.
 If the carrying amount exceeds its fair value, we are required to perform the second step of the impairment test, as this is an indication that goodwill may be impaired.
 The impairment loss is measured by comparing the implied fair value of the reporting unit's goodwill with its carrying amount.
 If the carrying amount exceeds the implied fair value, an impairment loss shall be recognized in an amount equal to the excess.
 After an impairment loss is recognized, the adjusted carrying amount of the intangible asset shall be its new accounting basis.
 Subsequent reversal of a previously recognized impairment loss is prohibited.
 For unamortizable intangible assets, if the carrying amount were to exceed the fair value of the asset we would write down the unamortizable intangible asset to fair value.